This post has some suggestions for reducing the cost of travel at the competition in August. We hope some early coordination will help.

 3. Share a rental car

 By our estimation, three families can share a rental car without much trouble.
 Especially if you’re staying at the team hotel, catching a ride with other skaters is easy – use Slack to request and offer rides.
+We recommend planning to use the car only for competition-related transport to ensure everyone can get where they need to go when they need to go there.

 NOTE: Coordinate at the rental company to get all relevant adults on the rental agreement.